 Unfortunately, sometimes the amount of money you should be allowed for your losses exceeds the amount of insurance coverage available to pay for those losses, including your own underinsured motorist coverage.

 To understand how often auto accidents exceed the policy limits, it is important to understand the basics of insurance policy limits and the laws surrounding them.

-While it is possible to collect personal injury damages beyond the limits of the defendant’s insurance policy in very limited cases, it’s not easy, and you will need the assistance of a personal injury lawyer to help you through the process.
+While it is possible to collect personal injury damages beyond the limits of the defendant’s insurance policy in very limited cases, it’s not easy, and you will need the assistance of a personal injury lawyer in Austin to help you through the process.
 Here is what you need to know about insurance policy limits after your accident.